Site Map

 You may be given medicine to prevent seizures.
 These medicines are called anticonvulsants.

-Your provider may give medicine to lower high blood pressure.
+Your provider may give you medicine to lower high blood pressure.
 If your blood pressure stays high, delivery may be needed, even if it is before the baby is due.

 Possible Complications